dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --psout    Powershell Output format, reflectively loading the packed binary
     --psobfs    Pre-obfuscated Powershell Template with Invoke-obfuscation
-    --pslyrics    Add Lyrics as comments to avoid some more detections --service    Create a Service binary, which can be used for Lateral Movement or Persistence
+    --pslyrics    Add Lyrics as comments to avoid some more detections --service    Create a Service binary or DLL, which can be used for Lateral Movement or Persistence

 [Payload retrieval options]